kyrpan/IMDB-Network-Analysis/README.md

 # imdb_network_analysis
-Network analysis on kaggle IMDB dataset using Gephi and Python.
+Network analysis on kaggle IMDB dataset using Gephi, Java and Python.

 -all_movies: gephi project, nodes, edges for all the movies
 -low_movies: gephi project, nodes, edges for low rated movies